CyberGhost Review - UPDATED Jul. 2017

 CyberGhost supports all major operating systems, including Windows, OSX, Linux, Android, and iOS, which is pretty much the norm in the VPN game nowadays.

 CyberGhost has what can best be described as a moderate network.
 Not the widest in the world, but definitely not the smallest one either.
 It has more than 600 servers in 29 different countries of the world.
 Some more popular countries have multiple servers.
-For example, the United States have as many as 111 servers, the UK hosts 55 and there are 66 servers in the Netherlands.
+For example, the United States has as many as 111 servers, the UK hosts 55 and there are 66 servers in the Netherlands.
 All paid users can choose to connect to whatever server they like, in any location they want, with unlimited data.
 This gives them plenty of flexibility, especially while traveling.

 As for the encryption protocols, CyberGhost uses OpenVPN, which is considered by many to be the most secure protocol in this moment.
 In addition, you can also opt for PPTP, which is pretty fast but not as secure as OpenVPN, and there is also L2TP with IPsec.
 This is a very good choice of protocols and prospective users will be happy to learn that switching between them is relatively easy and quick, which means you don’t have to commit yourself to just one protocol.